 - Consumption of food and drinks is not allowed in the Flower Dome and Cloud Forest.

 - Any kind of aerial devices like remote- controlled aerial cameras, planes, helicopters, etc. are prohibited in the Gardens.
-You will need prior permission to arrange organised activities in the Gardens.

 Gardens By The Bay Insider Tips

-Gardens By The Bay Restaurant
+Gardens By The Bay Restaurants

 Rated by MICHELIN Guide as the best time for the green-fingered, POLLEN Singapore is one gem of a cafe.
 Some must try are Gazpacho soup and risotto with Spanish prawns.
 Situated next to the Flower Dome, POLLEN serves a classy, rich ambience and appetizing food.